 4. Look for the other introverts.

-The vast majority of my friends are introverts.
-My plan of attack in any social setting, from school, to camps, to parties, has always been to find the fellow introverts.
-They’re not going to pressure you to become some vivacious human, and I’m convinced few things bring people together like sharing a dislike of a social situation.
-Look for the people quietly hanging out along the edges, and recognize that you may have to make the first move — they are introverts, after all!
+The vast majority of my friends are fellow introverts.
+My plan of attack in any social setting, from school, to camps, to parties, has always been to find the other introverts.
+They won’t pressure you to become some vivacious human, and I’m convinced few things bring people together like sharing a dislike of an awkward social situation.
+Look for the people quietly hanging along the edges, and recognize that you may have to make the first move — they are introverts, after all!

 5. Figure out their “love language” and share yours.